Peg Putt: Political career

 In 1992, Bob Brown asked Peg to be a support candidate for the Green Independents at the impending state election after the first Labor-Green accord collapsed.
 Putt entered the Tasmanian House of Assembly in 1993 after Bob Brown resigned and votes in the Hobart electorate of Denison were recounted.
 The 1996 state election gave the Greens the balance of power and Putt was one of four Greens to be in parliament during the period of balance of power.
 In 1998 the Labor and Liberal parties restructured the Tasmanian Parliament, reducing the number of House of Assembly members from 35 to 25.
 In the 1998 state election, called one week after the restructure, she was the only one out of four Greens to retain a seat and became leader as a result.
 Four years later in the 2002 election she recorded the second highest vote of 12,036 (20.0%) after Tasmanian premier Jim Bacon and became one of four Greens elected.
 In doing so, she outpolled the leader of the Liberal Party, Bob Cheek, in their electorate of Denison.
 Putt became the Greens parliamentary leader.

 Putt was re-elected in the 2006 election, receiving 18.4% of first preferences, a decrease compared to her previous result, but the highest of any Denison candidate.
 On 7 July 2008, Putt announced her retirement as leader of the Tasmanian Greens, and as a Member of the House of Assembly.
 She was replaced as Greens leader by the party's deputy leader, Nick McKim.

 After politics

 After her resignation, Putt left the state and has since returned to focus on international work, representing the Wilderness Society at UN climate change and forest negotiations.
 In 2012, Putt was appointed CEO of anti-logging group Markets for Change and has since publicly criticised the Wilderness Society.

 In 2011, Putt was placed on the Tasmanian Honour Roll of Women for her environmental advocacy.

+In the 2025 Australia Day Honours, Putt was made a Member of the Order of Australia for significant service to conservation and the environment, and to the Parliament of Tasmania.